- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Travel insurance protects you from financial loss that can occur before or during your trip.
 This could be something as simple as a lost suitcase, to something more extreme such as a need to cancel your trip or a medical emergency abroad.

 When it comes to travel insurance it isn’t just about financial protection.
 You may find yourself needing assistance or medical-related guidance.
 This could be to arrange medical treatment, monitor your wellbeing whilst under hospital care, act as an interpreter, or help to replace a lost passport- and travel insurance does this too!

 How does travel insurance work?

-Travel insurance is there to reimburse you for a financial loss related to your trip, based on the cover you have selected when you purchased your policy.
-Insurance is there to ‘indemnify’ your financial loss (put you back into the same financial position you were in before something happened that meant you were effected financially).
+Travel insurance is there to reimburse you for a financial loss related to your trip, based on the cover you selected when you purchased your policy.
+Insurance is there to ‘indemnify’ your financial loss (put you back into the same financial position you were in before something happened that meant you were affected financially).